Cleaning High-Touch Surfaces Like a Pro

 What are high-touch surfaces?

-One study published by the New England Journal of Medicine examined how long the SARS-CoV-2 virus could survive on different surfaces.
+A 2020 study in the New England Journal of Medicine measured how long the COVID-19 virus survived on various surfaces under lab conditions:

 SURFACE